 (b) the disciplinary action is not the subject of an unresolved grievance.

-23.01 Where an Employee has been given a written reprimand, suspension, disciplinary demotion or is dismissed, the Employee shall be informed in writing of the reasons for such action as soon as reasonably possible.

-23.02 An Employee may request an interview with his immediate supervisor concerning any disciplinary action, which has been taken against him.
-The supervisor shall arrange a suitable time and place for such interview and the Employee may be accompanied by a Union Steward if he so requests.
+23.05 An Employee may request a meeting with their immediate supervisor concerning any disciplinary action, which has been taken against them.
+The supervisor shall arrange a suitable time and place for such meeting and the Employee may be accompanied by a Union Steward or Union Representative if they so request.

-23.04 Access to an Employee's personnel file shall be provided to the Employee upon request and within a reasonable time, once in every year and also in the event of a grievance.
-He may request that a representative of the Union be present at the time of such examination.
+23.06 Access to an Employee's personnel file shall be provided to the Employee upon request and within a reasonable time, once in every year and also in the event of a grievance.
+They may request that a representative of the Union Steward or Union Representative be present at the time of such examination.
 A management representative shall be present during the examination of the personnel file.

-23.05 Subject to the remainder of this Agreement no Employee shall be dismissed, suspended, demoted or given a written reprimand without just cause
+2307 No Employee shall be disciplined without just cause

 ARTICLE 24 GRIEVANCE PROCEDURE